PART 3: “BLACK” JACK PART OF 10 HALLS OF FAME

 “When they get us on the court, we fool ’em.”

-Someone else could write those connections between Russell had with a variety of NBA legends, including some sharp teammates, including Jerry West and Elgin Baylor, Willis Reed and Walt Frazier, Nate Thurmond and Kareem Abdul-Jabbar, Oscar Robertson and John Havlicek.
+Someone else could write connections Russell had with a variety of NBA legends, including teammates, plus plenty of opponents that included Jerry West and Elgin Baylor, onetime teammates Willis Reed and Walt Frazier, Nate Thurmond and Kareem Abdul-Jabbar, Oscar Robertson and John Havlicek.

 “I just saw Oscar two or three weeks ago,” said Russell.
-“I remember when he came to my high school and tried to get me to go to Cincinnati, his old school, his old college.”
+“I remember when he came to my high school and tried to get me to go (coach at) Cincinnati, his old school.”

-By 1971, Russell was traded by those world champion Knicks to San Francisco in exchange for legendary rebounder Jerry Lucas.
+During his NBA days, Russell was traded by the Knicks to the San Francisco Warriors for legendary rebounder Jerry Lucas in 1971.

 No one sees us at practice, he says.
 “We’re working on defense, shooting, fundamentals … just like everyone else, I suppose.”